avoevodin/otpypro-cpython-patches/README.md

-# Patches with some custom opcodes for Python.
+# Patches with some custom opcodes and statements for Python.